 Using a fibre uplink, one device can be connected to a network, or a LAN can be connected to a larger network.
 Switches, hubs and routers often have a specified port as the uplink connection.
 Switches with fibre uplink ports are a frequent choice for the installer of professional LAN applications.
 Fibre is the preferred medium when connections travel over greater distances, require security and need reduced electromagnetic interference.
 Fibre also supports 1GB or 10GB bandwidth, and network expansions using fibre are deemed more future-proof.
 Single or multi-mode fibre optic cable is available for linkage, in a number of grades.
+Using a Copper uplink, one device can be connected to a network, or a LAN can be connected to a larger network.

 Fibre Uplink Connections on Switches

 Some professionals consider fibre uplink connections on switches as providing the potential for a greater return on investment.
 Switches can be found with built-in fibre ports or copper ports.
 The technical specifications for the port will dictate how a router, or other equipment, will be connected to the uplink.
 Fibre connections on switches can help to increase the throughput and response times of those applications that place heavier demands on a network.
-The 1GB fiber uplinks are often used to increase bandwidth for database, video, voice and other applications.
+The 1GB fibre uplinks are often used to increase bandwidth for database, video, voice and other applications.

 Gigabit and 10GB Switches with Fibre Uplinks